-A Defibrilator has been installed in the redundant phone box on the village green, Thanks to the valiant efforts of hardy cyclists who raised the money for it by a coast to coast charity bike ride .
+In November 2016 we had a Defibrilator installed in the redundant phone box on the village green, Thanks to the valiant efforts of hardy cyclists who raised the money for it by a coast to coast charity bike ride .
 Money was also raised by very generous donations from local residents and a British Heart Foundation Grant and funding from the John Sudbury Charity.
 The phone box was refurbished completely by local volunteers and now gleams with fresh red paint, which had been donated by a local firm.
 Many thanks are due to all concerned in establishing this life saving facility.

 We have a Church, Public

 redundant telephone box newly fited with a defibrilator, a bus shelter, a post box in a wall that

 the Posty has to empty on bended knee!

 A large Village Green in front of the 13th Century Church which is dedicated to